-3. Progress to Develop the Gap at 24 High Street
+3 Progress to Develop the Gap at 24 High Street

-- 3.1 The project to redevelop 24 High Street continues, with pre-contract archaeological assessment work now completed whilst the Council carries out due diligence work with a preferred bidder following a procurement process. - 3.2 The results of the procurement exercise carried out using a framework agreement for the construction of 24 High Street reflects the difficulty of development on this site given its position in the High Street, as well as a volatile construction market at present.
+- 3.1 The project to redevelop 24 High Street continues, with pre-contract archaeological assessment work now completed whilst the Council carries out due diligence work with a preferred bidder following a procurement process. - 3.2 The results of the procurement exercise carried out using a framework agreement for the construction of 24 High Street reflects the construction market at present.
 Costs continue to rise, with material costs, particularly steel, not held for any significant period of time.
 Whilst the Council has selected a preferred bidder, the bid value was caveated with several terms.
-The commercially sensitive detail regarding the procurement exercise and financing options are as set out in exempt Schedules 1, 2 and 3.
+The commercially sensitive detail regarding the procurement exercise and financing options are as set out in exempt Schedules 1 and 3.
 Further, the Council has employed a firm of quantity surveyors to assess the preferred supplier's bid to ensure that Members can be presented with a clear expectation of costs that construction of 24 High Street may incur the Council.
-Their report may be found in Schedule 2.
+The report may be found in Schedule 2.